enebular/enebular-runtime-agent/ports/pelion/README.md

 npm install
 ```

 3 .
-Install the mbed port's modules.
+Install the Pelion port's modules.

 ```
-cd ports/mbed
+cd ports/pelion
 npm install
 ```

+4 .
+Setup the mbed-cloud-connector in the tools directory by following its [readme file](tools/mbed-cloud-connector/README.md).

 ## Running

-Once the above setup has been completed, enebular-agent can be started from the mbed port directory with the `npm run start` command.
-With this command, it is necessary to also set the `NODE_RED_DIR` environment variable to point to the directory Node-RED is installed in.
-Also, by default enebular-agent will not log to the console, however this can be enabled by setting the `DEBUG` environment variable to either `info` or `debug`.
+Once the above setup has been completed, enebular-agent can be started from the pelion port directory with the `npm run start` command.
+By default enebular-agent will not log to the console, however this can be enabled by setting the `DEBUG` environment variable to either `info` or `debug`.

 ```
-NODE_RED_DIR=../../node-red DEBUG=info npm run start
+DEBUG=info npm run start
 ```

-If enebular-agent starts successfully, it will display the following log message.
+If enebular-agent successfully starts and connects to Pelion, it will display the following log message.

 ```
-internal: mbed: server listening on: "/tmp/enebular-local-agent.socket"
+internal: pelion: conntector: Mbed Cloud: Client: connected
 ```

-Once that is displayed, enebular-agent is ready to be used with the mbed proxy application.

 ## Further Configuration Options